Common envelope evolution of eccentric binaries

 \subsection{Eccentric common envelope evolution with an AGB primary star}

 In simulations 4A06P0-4A06P7, we tested another scenario of a system with a $4M_\odot$ giant and a $0.6M_\odot$ companion, but now with the primary already at its AGB phase at the CE onset.
-We evolved the giant to $110R_\odot$, when the giant is still stable during a dynamical timescale (see Fig. \ref{fig:4evolution}).
-Due to its extended low density envelope, the binding energy of an AGB star is much lower in comparison with the one at its RG stage.
-As a consequence, the system can synchronize prior to the termination of the CEE, even in case of a core merger.
+We evolved the giant to $110R_\odot$, with a core mass of $M_{1,\text{core}}\approx0.698M_\odot$, and a fully convective envelope, when the giant is still stable during a dynamical timescale (see Fig. \ref{fig:4evolution}).
+Due to its extended low-density envelope, the binding energy of an AGB star is much lower in comparison with the one at its RG stage.
+Consequently, the system can synchronize prior to the termination of the CEE, even in case of a core merger.
 In Fig. \ref{fig:4a06p-separation} we present the evolution of the separation between the two cores, and the mass loss.
 We can see that even though all three simulations ended with a core merger, all have a long self-regulating stage, when the spiral-in slows down significantly and the mass ejection terminates.
 As in all cases of primaries with RGs, one can identify the correlation between the mass ejection and the initial orbital eccentricity of the binary system, and despite the lower binding energy (which is still relatively high), all models ejected less than 10 percent of the envelope before the merger.
-We note that the models of the AGB and RG differs in their cores, both mass and radius, in their density profiles, which affect their smoothing length profiles, and in the initial energies and angular momenta.
+We note that the models of the AGB and RG differs in their density profiles, their cores, both in mass and radius, which affect their smoothing length profiles, and the initial energies and angular momenta.
 Therefore, a comparison between these cases is not in the scope of this work.

 The ejected masses now show similar correlation with the initial eccentricities as in the simulations with the $8M_\odot$ giant, but the same claim about the ejected massed after releasing the energy and angular momenta of the binary at the merger, all asymmetries we find might disappear.